The Role of the Assessor in the Assessment process

 5 February 2019

 Smith, L.J.
 (2019).
 The Role of the Assessor in the Assessment process; identifying the key factors which Assessors contribute to the success of the Assessment of Prior Learning practice within the Capable NZ programme.
-(An advanced practitioner enquiry prepared for: Course Three, Master of Professional Practice, Otago Polytechnic.)
+(A thesis submitted in partial fulfillment of the requirements of Master of Professional Practice, Otago Polytechnic.)
 [PDF 1,761KB]

 This Stage Three advanced practitioner enquiry set out to answer the questions raised in my stage Two Learning Agreement;